 I was born in New England, however, and never truly felt at home in New York.
-There were too many cars, too many stresses, and I wanted a quieter more introspective life for my children.
-With so many customers my shop was busier than I’d ever dreamed.
+There were too many cars, too many stresses, and I wanted a quieter, more introspective life for my children.
+With so many customers, my shop was busier than I’d ever dreamed.
 It’s hard to give that up.
-Still, I longed for a simpler life, with land, quiet, a dark night sky and the studio of my dreams.
+Still, I longed for a simpler life with a land, quiet a dark night sky and the studio of my dreams.
 The more time passed, the more willing I became to give up the security of an established business with a large client base.
 I wanted something special where I could help folks out in an environment that supported my spirit.

-With each short visit we made to look at houses we made new friends, who told of us other people we needed to meet and know.
-One set of these new friends led us to the home of a furniture builder who lived in a 10 acre forest.
-He’d built an amazing workshop on his property next to his home, but had moved to Maine and was looking for the right people to buy his property.
+With each short visit we made to look at houses, we made new friends who told us other people we needed to meet and know.
+One set of these new friends led us to the home of a furniture builder, who lived in a 10-acre forest.
+He’d built an amazing workshop on his property next to his home.
+But had moved to Maine and was looking for the right people to buy his property.
 We talked about life and I shared my dreams with him for both my business and my family.
-He saw how much we loved his property, and was happy that a guitar maker would be working and creating in the shop he built.
-We made an offer, and it was accepted.
+He saw how much we loved his property and was happy that a guitar maker would be working and creating in the shop he built.
+We made an offer and it was accepted.